37 Stunning Minimalist Living Rooms That Prove Less Can be Best

-Minimalist silhouettes are clean and smooth, and you won’t find clutter or excessive amounts of flourish.
-You likely won’t find something like a houndstooth couch or stacks on stacks of books in a minimalist living room, but you might see a bright color here and there or a few inconspicuous patterns being added in the form of a rug or throw pillows.
+Minimalist silhouettes are clean and smooth, so you won’t find clutter or excessive amounts of flourish in these living spaces.
+And though you likely won’t find something like a houndstooth couch or stacks on stacks of books in a minimalist living room, that doesn’t mean you won’t see a bright color here and there or a few inconspicuous patterns being added in the form of a rug or throw pillows.

 When your space consists of a large, one-room loft, it makes good design sense to keep things minimalist.
 That’s the case in this beautiful Barcelona loft, where a deep, cozy gray couch takes center stage, set against exposed brick walls.